rust-lang/rfcs/text/0000-standard-lazy-types.md

 * C++ and Java provide language-level delayed initialization for static values, while Rust requires explicit code to handle runtime-initialization.
 * Rust borrowing rules require a special pattern when implementing lazy fields.

-While `lazy_static` is implemented using macros, to work-around language limitations, today it is possible to implement similar functionality without resorting to macros, as a natural combination of two features:
+`lazy_static` is implemented using macros, to work-around former language limitations.
+Since then, various language improvements have made it possible to  create runtime initialized (lazy) objects in a `static` scope, accomplishing the same goals without macros.
-* lazy values
-* `static` keyword

 We can have a single canonical API for a commonly used tricky unsafe concept, so we probably should have it!